liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 - replace minio as they remove features form community version and exactly when this guide was deployed they put minio comuunity version on maintanance mode
 - move in secrets all hardcoded passwords
 - persistent longhorn ui
+- github trunkates the README on main page so a new solution is needed for the full guide